 Despite the disorder's complex origins, treatment is usually quite effective, say experts.
 There are three main approaches, often used in combination: talk therapy, including cognitive behavioral therapy, medication, and relaxation training.

 Many mental health professionals treat anxiety disorders through cognitive behavioral therapy, which aims to change unhealthy thought patterns.
 To do so, therapists challenge negative thinking and beliefs and guide patients in replacing them with more positive thoughts and behaviors.
 The patient learns to evaluate risks in life more accurately and realistically and acquire new coping behaviors.
 Typically the treatment takes about 12 to 15 sessions.

 Other psychotherapists believe that discovering and understanding the sources of chronic anxiety can also be very useful to patients with GAD.
 In this model, therapists work with patients over time to process traumatic events and explore childhood fears and secrets that may be contributing to their current condition.

-In addition, a number of medications are currently prescribed for the disorder -- including selective serotonin reuptake inhibitors or SSRIs (Paxil, Zoloft) and certain other antidepressants (Tofranil, Serzone, Effexor).
-The anti-anxiety drug BuSpar is the only drug approved specifically for GAD.
+In addition, a number of medications are currently prescribed for the disorder -- including selective serotonin reuptake inhibitors or SSRIs and certain other antidepressants; to date, the Food and Drug Administration has approved paroxetine (Paxil), escitalopram (Lexapro), duloxetine (Cymbalta), and venlafaxine (Effexor) for this indication.
+The anti-anxiety drug BuSpar (buspirone) is the only drug approved specifically for GAD.

 Relaxation techniques such as meditation and breathing exercises can also give patients some tools to help control their worrying and sleep more peacefully.